-- (c) Disclosure Statement: A nongovernmental corporation, a partnership, or a limited liability company filing a petition with the Court shall submit with its petition a separate disclosure statement.
+(c) Disclosure Statement: A nongovernmental corporation, a partnership, or a limited liability company filing a petition with the Court shall submit with its petition a separate disclosure statement.
 In the case of a nongovernmental corporation, the disclosure statement shall identify any parent corporation and any publicly held entity owning 10 percent or more of petitioner's stock or state that there is no such entity.
 In the case of a partnership or a limited liability company, the disclosure statement shall identify any publicly held entity owning an interest in such partnership or limited liability company or state that there is no such entity.
-A petitioner shall promptly submit a supplemental statement if there is any change in the information required under this rule. - (d) Filing Fee: At the time of filing a petition, a fee of \$60 shall be paid.
+A petitioner shall promptly submit a supplemental statement if there is any change in the information required under this rule.
+For the form of such disclosure statement, see Form 6, Appendix I.

+(d) Filing Fee: At the time of filing a petition, a fee of \$60 shall be paid.
 The payment of any fee under this paragraph may be waived if the petitioner establishes to the satisfaction of the Court by an affidavit containing specific financial information the inability to make such payment.